Six of the Most Fun Dining Experiences for Kids in Sydney

 There are times when sitting at a restaurant with your kids can be described as anything but fun.
 But don’t despair, because taking the kids out to eat can be some of the most memorable times you have as a family and finding somewhere fun for everyone makes it all seem worthwhile again.

-Here are six of the most fun dining experiences in Sydney for families, guaranteed to make memories, and maybe even start some family traditions.
+Here are the most fun dining experiences in Sydney for families, guaranteed to make memories, and maybe even start some family traditions.

 If you’ve ever been embarrassed by your kids singing loudly in restaurants (or if they are embarrassed by your singing), then this is definitely for you!